 § 9.8 Substantial Completion

 § 9.8.1 Substantial Completion is the stage in the progress of the Work when the Work or designated portion thereof is sufficiently complete in accordance with the Design-Build Documents so that the Owner can occupy or utilize the Work for its intended use.
 The date of Substantial Completion is the date certified by the Owner in accordance with this Section 9.8.
 Notwithstanding any other provision of this Article 9.8, Substantial Completion shall include satisfaction of all of the following conditions: (i) the only remaining Work consists of minor items, adjustments or corrections which do not materially interfere with, effect, or diminish the Owner’s occupancy or use of the Work and are deemed Punchlist items, (ii) required governmental inspections applicable to occupancy or use of the Work have been conducted and governmental approvals, sign-offs, or certifications relating to the Work as may be required have been obtained, including from public and quasi-public authorities with jurisdiction over the Project, including issuance of a Certificate of Occupancy, temporary or final, or equivalent document by appropriate authorities and delivery of the same to Owner.
+Notwithstanding the foregoing, it is understood and agreed by Owner and Design-Builder that Design-Builder’s Work on the Ultra Cold Bahnson Freezer is not required to be completed, or substantially completed, in order to achieve Substantial Completion of the Work for purposes of the Contract.
+However, to achieve Final Completion of the Work, Design-Buidler’s Work on the Ultra Cold Bahnson Freezer must be completed.

 § 9.8.2 When the Design-Builder considers that the Work, or a portion thereof which the Owner agrees to accept separately, is substantially complete, the Design-Builder shall prepare and submit to the Owner a comprehensive list of items to be completed or corrected prior to final payment (“Punchlist”).
 Failure to include an item on such list does not alter the responsibility of the Design-Builder to complete all Work in accordance with the Design-Build Documents.